On this page:

 As indicated in a student’s Notice of Financial Support, tuition and health fee grant awards are applied toward tuition costs and required Harvard University Student Health Program fees (the Student Health Fee and the Student Health Insurance Plan).

-- Harvard tuition and health fee grants cannot be disbursed unless the student has formally accepted the award and completed all required forms in the GSAS Admissions Portal (incoming students) or the GSAS Student Aid Portal (continuing students).
+- Harvard tuition and health fee grants cannot be disbursed unless the student has formally accepted the award and completed all required forms in the GSAS Applicant Portal (incoming students) or the GSAS Student Aid Portal (continuing students).

 - Students whose requests to waive Harvard’s Student Health Insurance Plan and/or Harvard's Student Health Fee have been approved will have their grants reduced accordingly.
 Harvard grants are not available to cover the cost of health insurance obtained from other sources.